How to Caulk Seams on Shiplap

-This Timeless Granite Gray shiplap bathroom is seamless without the appearance of any gaps or seams where the shiplap end joints meet.
+This Rustic Collection white shiplap living room is seamless without the appearance of any gaps or seams where the shiplap end joints meet.

 Fill Shiplap Seams With Caulk